-In the survey of 2,750 private company executives across 33 countries between 21 January and 9 March 2021, Deloitte Private found that a majority of organizations are in the process of building their resilience across seven key elements: strategy, growth, operations, technology, workforce, capital and society.
+In the survey of 2,750 private company executives across 33 countries between 21 January and 9 March 2021, Deloitte Private found that a majority of organisations are in the process of building their resilience across seven key elements: strategy, growth, operations, technology, workforce, capital and society.
 Survey respondents rated their company’s status in implementing these elements of resilience to develop a “resiliency score.”
-Using responses to these questions, surveyed companies were grouped into categories of highly resilient organizations, mid-resilient organizations and lower resilient organizations.
+Using responses to these questions, surveyed companies were grouped into categories of highly resilient organisations, mid-resilient organisations and lower resilient organisations.

-The survey found highly-resilient organizations are more optimistic about their long-term growth potential than lower-resilient organizations, with 52% extremely confident in their outlook over the next three years compared with just 20% of those in the bottom tier.
+The survey found highly-resilient organisations are more optimistic about their long-term growth potential than lower-resilient organisations, with 52% extremely confident in their outlook over the next three years compared with just 20% of those in the bottom tier.
 Regionally, US leaders are the most optimistic about revenue, profits and productivity in the coming year compared to other global private company leaders.
-Additionally, executives believe that both growth and technology, including digital transformation, are among the most important elements for resilient organizations.
+Additionally, executives believe that both growth and technology, including digital transformation, are among the most important elements for resilient organisations.

 Other key areas highlighted in the report include:

-Executives have broad expectations about the gains technology investments will deliver for their private organizations, and they plan to continue to increase the breadth of their technology investments.
+Executives have broad expectations about the gains technology investments will deliver for their private organisations, and they plan to continue to increase the breadth of their technology investments.
 For example: